Aerospace

 - Design PET scanners, X-ray, and MRI machines to help diagnose a patient’s illness

-- Develop ways to use radiation to produce and preserve food supplies
+- Improve food safety by using radiation to produce and preserve food supplies

 - Develop star power or nuclear fusion, an alternative energy source with unlimited potential and little waste

-- Develop power sources that fuel satellites and deep space probes
+- Create power sources that fuel satellites and deep space probes

 - Test levels of radiation on lab equipment to ensure the equipment is safe for researchers to use